Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 The Maze tracking code you install on your website is used to dynamically run a loader that powers the testing on your website.
 The tracking code is less than 1KB.

 The dynamic loader is less than 10KB and only runs in specific circumstances:

 - the loader only runs if the API has a valid response;

 - the API keys are only valid for each domain you configure;

-Additionally, the script uses session-based caching: the script loads only once, even if the user navigates through multiple subsequent pages.
+The script uses session-based caching.
+The script is loaded only once, even when the user navigates through multiple pages.

 Content Security Policy (CSP) directives